DarryStonem/DarryStonem/README.md

 ### Hi, I'm Cristian (or Darry 😅)

 Hello!
-I'm Cristian, but my friends call me Cris, and some others, Darry.
+I'm Cristian, my friends call me Cris, and some others Darry.

 I'm a Mobile App Developer with Xamarin (iOS & Android) and I'm also an Azure Developer from México City 🇲🇽🌮